yann-dupont/rr-qa-automation-assignment/readme.md

 ## Structure
 Documentation :
+- `test_strategy.md` describes the logic behind the design of this framework
 - `testcase_description.md` documents the list of all planned test cases
 - `test_results.md` lists the defects found while working on this framework
 - `CI.md` explains an approach to integrating these tests on a CI environment